-Middleton Group set out to test the hypothesis: “Arcing on the Auckland Metro Rail Network is caused by KiwiRail’s power supply.” .
+Middleton Group set out to test the hypothesis: “Arcing on the Auckland Metro Rail Network is caused by KiwiRail’s power supply.”

 Middleton Group designed a test circuit to measure the pantograph to rail voltage on the network.
 Our engineers specified the test equipment, test locations, and testing methodology in accordance with appropriate European and KiwiRail standards to accurately record the voltage.

-The raw data was analysed and assessed against European and KiwiRail standards and presented to KiwiRail, as well as broader stakeholders, in the form of a written report and an online presentation.
+The raw data was analysed and assessed against European and KiwiRail standards and presented to KiwiRail as well as broader stakeholders in the form of a written report and an online presentation.

-Middleton Group found no evidence that the KiwiRail power supply is the cause of arcing at rolling stock pantographs.
+Middleton Group found no evidence that the KiwiRail power supply was the cause of arcing at rolling stock pantographs.
 However, several possible causes were identified and recommended for further investigation.
 The next steps are currently under discussion amongst the broader stakeholders to continue a holistic investigation into the root cause of the pantograph flashover.